jtkovacs/jtkovacs.github.io/refs/tocs/sotl_TOC.md

 - Mastery of **teaching technologies** (for collaboration, assessment, etc.); and
 - Skill in **instructional design,** a structured design process that creates learning objects, etc. for learning interactions

-Booth also presents her [USER method](#user-model) primarily as an instructional design model, but secondarily as an "instructional literacy framework that encourages you to reflect on your process in order to become a 'student of learning” as you teach' (p.
+Booth also presents her [USER method](#user-model) primarily as an instructional design model, secondarily as an "instructional literacy framework that encourages you to [thirdly] reflect on your process in order to become a 'student of learning” as you teach' (p.
 95).